Llewellyn500/CS4-Sem-1-Notes/📚 Courses/CSM 483 - Operating Systems/Lecture_Notes/Lecture 03.md

 - data section -> containing global variables
 - heap

-- Program becomes an executable file when ita loaded into the memory
+- Program becomes an executable file when it's loaded into the memory
 #### Process state
  - New -> created process
  - Running -> executing instructions